Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Acknowledgments

 \section{Acknowledgments}

-This work has received financial support from Ministerio de Ciencia, Innovaci\'on y Universidades/Agencia Estatal de Investigaci\'on MICIU/AEI /10.13039/501100011033, Spain (PID2022-140510NB-I00, PCI2023-145952-2, CNS2024-154676, and Mar\'\i a de Maeztu grant CEX2023-001318-M); Xunta de Galicia, Spain (CIGUS Network of Research Centers and Consolidaci\'on 2021 GRC GI-2033 ED431C-2021/22 and 2022 ED431F-2022/15); Feder Funds; and European Union ERDF.
+This work has received financial support from Ministerio de Ciencia, Innovaci\'on y Universidades/Agencia Estatal de Investigaci\'on MICIU/AEI /10.13039/501100011033, Spain (PID2022-140510NB-I00, PCI2023-145952-2, CNS2024-154676, and Mar\'\i a de Maeztu grant CEX2023-001318-M); Xunta de Galicia, Spain (CIGUS Network of Research Centers, Consolidaci\'on ED431C-2025/11, and 2022 ED431F-2022/15); Feder Funds; and European Union ERDF.
+The authors acknowledge the Subsecretaría de Ciencia y Tecnolog\'\i a, Argentina, and Sistema Nacional de Computaci\'\o n de Alto Desempe\~o de la Rep\'ublica Argentina for the use of its Clementina XXI supercomputer.
 P.M.H thanks ``Subsidio para viajes y estancias de la Facultad de Ingenier\'\i a - UNLP", and thanks the Astroparticle Physics group at IGFAE, Univ. of Santiago de Compostela for their hospitality.
 We thank M. Seco (IGFAE-USC) for computing resources.